-The few high-power electric serves studied by ARA are relay controlled and use an arrangement which accept a few milliampere magnetic amplifien differential input and amplifies this input by the use of relays to about 200 amperes.
-The make and break contacts on the output relay carrying 200 amperes and the difficulty of adjust ment with the driver relay presen problems which Walker says could by more easily solved by the use of high power switching transistors.
+The few high-power electric servos studied by ARA are relay controlled and use an arrangement which accepts a few milliampere magnetic amplifier differential input and amplifies this input by the use of relays to about 200 amperes.
+The make and break contacts on the output relay carrying 200 amperes and the difficulty of adjust ment with the driver relay presen problems which Walker says could be more easily solved by the use of high power switching transistors.